 ECA has to be treated separately in this report, since it exclusively represents individual football clubs as employers rather than employer associations.
 In terms of countries, ECA records full coverage, as it has member clubs in all Member States, usually comprising the largest and financially most powerful ones in each country.
 On aggregate, it has hundreds of members throughout Europe.
-However, since it organises individual clubs rather than associations, ECA's role as European-level social partner appears to be - compared with the other four European employer organisations examined here - somewhat limited.
-This is because individual employers usually lack the ability of sectoral employment regulation as employer associations do have, which, in turn, is likely to be reflected in the European-level umbrella organisation's capacity to negotiate.
-However, the Commission considered in its letter dated 25 July 2008 that ECA complements representativeness in those Member States not (yet) covered by EPFL and that ECA could therefore be included in the employers' delegation in the European Sectoral Social Dialogue Committee.
+However, since it organises individual clubs rather than associations, ECA's role as European-level social partner appears to be - compared with the other four European This report is available in electronic format only.